the Raine Study History

 The initial follow ups were scheduled for the Raine Study infants and toddlers (now known as Gen2), whilst their parents are known as Gen1.
 The assessments took place at Princess Margaret Hospital, where the Institute for Child Health Research was located (now TKI.)

-Early data on the children were collected to their assess progress including height, weight, blood pressure, physical health, growth and development.
+Early data on the children were collected to assess their progress including height, weight, blood pressure, physical health, growth and development.

 1995 to 2000